choimake/choimake.github.io/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Submit the bug report for the project.
+about: Submit a bug report for the project.
 title: "[Bug] Please input title"
 labels: bug
 assignees: ''